Hradec nad Moravicí: History

 The area around Hradec nad Moravicí was first settled approximately in 3000 BC.
 A gord was built in the 8th century.
 The first written mention of Hradec and the local fortress is from 1060, when Bolesław II the Generous' army was defeated here.

 After the fortress was damaged by fire in the mid-13th century, King Ottokar II of Bohemia had rebuilt it into an extensive Gothic castle.
 The castle gained importance in the years 1279–1281, when the widowed Queen Kunigunde lived here, and subsequently when it became the seat castle of the Duchy of Troppau.
 In 1481, the settlement was promoted to a town.
 In the Middle Ages, the town with the castle was never conquered.

 Hradec was owned by the Czech kings until 1585, when Rudolf II sold it to Kašpar Pruskovský of Pruskov.
 The town suffered during the Thirty Years' War and lost its town rights until 1702.
 In 1778, the Hradec estate was purchased by the princely house of Lichnowsky, who owned it until 1945.

 The town experienced significant industrial growth in 19th century and a railway was connected to the town in 1905.
 From 1938 to 1945, the town was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 It was returned to Czechoslovakia in 1945, and the town's German population was expelled.
 Between 1968 and 1972, several municipalities were annexed to Hradec.
 In 1972, the town was renamed Hradec nad Moravicí.

 Transport

-The I/57 road from Opava to Nový Jičín passes through the town.
+The I/57 road from Opava to Nový Jičín runs through the town.

 Hradec nad Moravicí is connected with Opava by a short railway line of local importance.